 Extra time is an option in certain cup matches (including the World Cup knockout stages) where scores are equal after 80 minutes.
 Added time is composed of injuries (typically no longer than a minute before the player is treated off the field), substitutes and dealing with foul play.

 The match officials are made up of the referee, two touch-judges and other off-field figures like the time-keeper, the referee and touch-judge reserves, the all-important computer referee and the match doctor.

 Duties of the referee

-Simply put, according to the IRB, the referee should be considered ‘the sole judge of fact and of law during a match’ from the toss before the match with the captains until the final whistle.
+Simply put, according to World Rugby, the referee should be considered ‘the sole judge of fact and of law during a match’ from the toss before the match with the captains until the final whistle.
 The referee therefore keeps the time and the score, deals with substitutions and allows treatment to injured players, and basically adjudicates on anything which requires a decision during the match.
 It is also enshrined in the laws that the players must ‘respect the authority of the referee’ and not dispute his/her decisions.
 This extends to disciplinary matters, and temporary suspensions and sendings off are unquestionably the responsibility of the referee.

 The referee is permitted to consult with other officials regarding any of his/her duties.
 This is most common in cases of foul play and a contentious try.
 Touch judges may flag to inform the referee that he has information, for example, and the computer referee can also assist, as he/she has access to video replays.

 The whistle indicates the start and end of each half of the match and is blown in game to stop play or to indicate the scoring of points.
 In case of foul play, the whistle is blown once to stop play and, after making the offender aware of the infringement, then a second time to award the penalty.

 The referee must also blow the whistle when the ball has gone out of play, or if the ball hits the referee and an advantage is gained by either team.